 Substance abuse and mental health are often linked together, and treatment centers have begun to recognize and address this.
 Co-occurring disorders are simply mental health disorders that occur at the same time as an alcohol or drug addiction.
-Certain mental health disorders, including mood and anxiety disorders, are fairly common in people who are being treated for substance abuse.
+Certain mental health disorders, including mood, personality disorders and anxiety disorders, are fairly common in people who are being treated for substance abuse.

 Young adults in particular have a high rate of co-occurring disorders along with mental illnesses.
 According to Youth.gov, between 60% and 75% of adolescents with substance use disorders also have co-occurring mental illnesses.
 Some specific mental disorders that frequently occur alongside alcohol and drug abuse include: